papaya-insurtech/pumpkin/Software_Artisan_Handbook/resources/Development_Process/resources/Tech_Diary_Routine.md

 - Each member will have their thread to write their daily diary, when replying to their thread, remember to tick "Also send to #tech-diary".
 - You can view the latest updates of all members in order, and each member can still view their updates separately without being mixed up with the others.
 - Members will write their updates at the end of the day, and read them again at the beginning of the next day.
+- Members can quick find their thread via Pinned messages of the channel.

 ## Sample format for an update